 If you’re looking for a beach that’s close to San Juan but has better amenities than Playa Peña, then Escambron Beach (Balneario El Escambron) is an ideal spot.
 Nestled in Puerta de Tierra, between San Juan and Condado Beach, Escambron boasts lush palm trees, soft sand, and an array of activities.

-There’s a parking garage right across the street as well as bathroom facilities with a change room.
+There’s a parking lot right across the street as well as bathroom and beach shower facilities with a changing room.
 If bathrooms are a dealbreaker for you, choose Escambron.
-It’s the only beach in San Juan with facilities!
+It’s the only beach in San Juan with public facilities- unless you’re staying at one of the San Juan Beach Hotels!

-Protected by a coral reef, Escambron is an excellent place to whip out your underwater snorkeling camera.
+Protected by a rock jetty, Escambron is an excellent place to whip out your underwater snorkeling camera.
 The reef also keeps the strong currents out unlike other beaches in San Juan with choppy waters.
 The waters are fairly calm and there are lifeguards on duty, making this a great spot for families with kids.

-- Amenities: Umbrellas and beach chairs for rent, ice cream carts, limited off-street parking, and a parking garage across the street
+- Amenities: Umbrellas and beach chairs for rent, several restaurants and beach bars

-- Access: Access via Ventana al Mar Park and all the way along Ashford Avenue
+- Access: Access via Ventana al Mar Park and several other spots along Ashford Avenue; limited street parking; several parking garages along Ashford

 - Tip: The tide here is often too strong for young swimmers.
 The beach isn’t quiet or remote; it’s alongside the bustling city